Garrett Bradley: American Rhapsody

 New Orleans-based artist and filmmaker Garrett Bradley works across narrative, documentary, and experimental modes of filmmaking to explore the social, economic, and racial politics of everyday life.
 Garrett Bradley: American Rhapsody features a selection of three recent works by the artist—two single-channel videos and a multi-channel video installation—America (2019), AKA (2019), and Alone (2017).

 In America, a multi-channel video installation, Bradley constructs a visual archive of early African American cinema, mixing found footage from Lime Kiln Club Field Day (the earliest-known film with an all-Black cast) and newly shot performances by non-trained actors of present-day slices of life.
-These pleasant visuals challenge its audience to consider what it might mean to see Black representation through a lens that privileges depictions of pleasure over spectacles of pain.
+These pleasant visuals challenge audiences to consider what it might mean to see Black representation through a lens that privileges depictions of pleasure over spectacles of pain.
 AKA is the first in a trilogy of films about relationships between mothers and daughters born into interracial families or families of varying skin tones, exploring identity.
 The documentary short Alone follows the artist’s friend, Aloné Watts, as she navigates the intentionally complex US prison system.

 In these films, Bradley explores concepts of race, class, familial relationships, social justice, southern culture, and US film history.
 As the frames come together to tell a narrative, mundane and ordinary life events become images of beauty and reverence, connecting the dots from past to present and offering a new vision for the future.